-2701 Grades 3-52702 Grades 6-82703 Grades 9-12

-- 1. Each competitor qualifies for a 2023 Education Competitions T-shirt (maximum 1 per year) and a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
-The competition will be held on Saturday, August 26 for Grades 9-12 and on Sunday, August 27 for Grades 3-8 in the Fonner Park Clubhouse.
+- 2701 Grades 3-5 - 2702 Grades 6-8 - 2703 Grades 9-12 - 1.
+Each entered competition will receive a complimentary admission ticket to the State Fair (maximum of 1 per day of competition). - 2.
+The competition will be held on Saturday, August 24 for Grades 9-12 and on Sunday, August 25 for Grades 3-8 in the Fonner Park Clubhouse.
 The contest is scheduled to begin at 8:00 am each day.
 Please see that students are in their seats no later than 7:50 am. - 3.
 The entire spelling contest will be in written form.
 All contestants in each division will spell the same words. - 4.
-Contestants will spell five rounds with 10 words in each round with the fifth round being used as a tie-breaker. - 5.
+Contestants will spell 50 words with the last 10 words used as tiebreakers. - 5.
 Print all words plainly.
 Dot all I's, cross all t's, close all o's and a's.
-Rather than erase a word to change the spelling just draw one line through the word and print the word with the amended spelling. - 6.
-Do not capitalize any word.
+Rather than erase a word to change the spelling just draw one line through the word and print the word with the amended spelling.

+- 6. Do not capitalize any word.
 There will not be any proper nouns in the word lists.
 If a word is capitalized, it will be counted as misspelled. - 7.
 At the end of each round the enunciator will repeat words for that round if requested. - 8.
 Test sheets will not be returned at any time.
 The decisions of the judges are final.
 Rankings beyond 5th place will not be disclosed.
+Academic testing awards will be given at the conclusion of all testing once results are calculated each day in the Fonner Park Clubhouse.